How to use Zendesk Explore recipes to measure Answer Bot resolutions

 Expert Verified

 So, you’ve got Zendesk’s AI agent (the tool formerly known as Answer Bot) up and running.
 You're hoping it will handle some of the more common questions and give your support team a bit of breathing room.
-That’s a solid move.
+That’s a smart, strategic move.

-But now for the real question: is it actually working?
+But now for the real question: how is it performing?
 How many tickets is it really resolving on its own?
-Do customers find the article suggestions helpful, or are they just getting frustrated and waiting for a human anyway?
-Getting clear answers here is the only way to know if your investment is paying off and how to fine-tune your self-service strategy.
+Understanding how customers find the article suggestions helps you know if your investment is paying off and how to fine-tune your self-service strategy.

-Lots of folks head straight to Zendesk Explore to build custom reports, but let's be honest, wrestling with datasets, metrics, and attributes can feel like you need a data science degree.
+Lots of folks head straight to Zendesk Explore to build custom reports.
+While navigating comprehensive datasets and metrics takes a little practice, it's a powerful way to unlock insights.
 This guide is here to help.
 We'll walk through a practical way to use Zendesk Explore recipes to measure Answer Bot resolutions.
-We’ll also get real about the common roadblocks you'll hit and show you a much simpler path to getting insights you can actually use.
+We’ll also cover some key considerations to keep in mind and show you a complementary path to getting even more granular insights.

 What you’ll need to get started

 Before we jump in, let’s make sure you have everything lined up.
-You won't get very far without the right plan and permissions.
+Zendesk provides various tiers to match different team sizes and reporting needs.

 -